tjyuanpeng/promise-portal/packages/promise-portal/README.md

   app.use(instance)
   ```

-  you can set default config to instance
+  you can set default options to instance

   ```ts
   const instance = createPromisePortal({